sgmurphy/wordpress-plugins/ml-slider/readme.txt

 There are lot of good gallery and slideshow plugins available including NextGen, 10Web, Envira, Modula, FooGallery, Smart Slider 3, Depicter, Slider Revolution, Soliloquy and more.

-Enivra Gallery, FooGallery, and Module Gallery are photo gallery plugins.
+Envira Gallery, FooGallery, and Modula Gallery are photo gallery plugins.
 Smart Slider 3, Depicter, Slider Revolution, Soliloquy are slideshow plugins.

 This variety of options is why we love WordPress and why you do too.
 However, give MetaSlider a test and you'll find it has a wonderful balance between speed and features.
 Some of the plugins on this list are very basic.
 Other plugins have too many features and are slow and bloated.
 MetaSlider makes sure that your site runs incredibly quickly, while making sure you still have a very robust set of features.
 Join our slider revolution!
 We believe MetaSlider is the best slide show and gallery option.